Accessibility Statement

 Angewandte strives to make the festival and in particular the guided tours more accessible.
 Here you will find information on the accessibility of buildings and the program offerings.
 Below is the accessibility statement for the digital offerings of the Angewandte Festival.

-Program & Guided Tours
+Programme & Guided Tours

 Buildings, Entrances, and Elevators